gpaux/Mediana/CaseStudy03.md

 - **Sample 4:** Marker-positive patients in the treatment arm.

-Using this definition of samples, the trial’s sponsor can model the fact that the treatment’s effect is most pronounced in patients with a marker-positive status.
+Using this definition of samples, the trial's sponsor can model the fact that the treatment's effect is most pronounced in patients with a marker-positive status.

 The treatment effect assumptions in the four samples are summarized in the next table (expiratory volume in FEV1 is measured in liters).
 As shown in the table, the mean change in FEV1 is constant across the marker-negative and marker-positive subpopulations in the placebo arm (Samples 1 and 2).
 A positive treatment effect is expected in both subpopulations in the treatment arm but marker-positive patients will experience most of the beneficial effect (Sample 4).